english-blog/english-blog.github.io/_posts/2024-08-22-something-better.md

 My answer is

-> "I am not special.
-My life could be as good or as bad as any random person in this world"
+> I am not special.
+My life could be as good or as bad as any random person in this world

 "You sound so pessimistic and nihilistic".
 Ok, that's one way to look at it.